Why bacteria are essential for human survival

 This also brings attention to our use of antibiotics, and the potential negative effects they may have on the commensal bacteria residing in our body.
 Erttmann et al (2022) further showed that mice treated with a variety of antibiotics exhibited a major reduction in gut microbiota diversity, thus severely comprising their ability to fight off viral infections.
 Research like this is important in informing doctors to be sensible in their administration of antibiotics, as well as informing patients to not self-medicate and unnecessarily ingest antibiotics.
 Ultimately, the commensal bacteria living in our bodies play essential roles in protecting human health, and it is, therefore, vital we take the necessary steps to also protect these remarkable microorganisms in return.

-By Bisma Butt
+Written by Bisma Butt

 REFERENCES